fluent/fluentd-ui/README.md

     $ bundle install
     $ bin/rails s

-Also you need a phantomjs for test.
+Also you need a [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) or chromiumdriver for test.

-    $ npm install -g phantomjs
+    $ npm install -g chromedriver
     Or,
-    $ brew install phantomjs
+    $ brew install chromedriver
+    Or,
+    $ sudo apt install chromium-driver

-NOTE: `phantomjs` executable binary should be located under your `$PATH`.
+NOTE: `chromedriver` executable binary should be located under your `$PATH`.

 ## Building fluentd-ui.gem